samuelson/conflict-gem/README.md

 Currently returns the versions in a format that can be easily pasted into a particular puppet manifest used for getting local caches of gems in the puppetlabs learning VM.

+NOTE: When using a long list of gems, this can be quite slow because it needs to re-query rubygems.org for increasingly long lists of possible dependencies.

 Example Usage
 =============